Tr3yWay996/web/docs/pages/about/changelog/beta-7D18.md

 - Add new hint to the Blueprint admin page that only shows once and promotes the [`BlueprintFramework/main`](https://github.com/BlueprintFramework/main) GitHub repository.
 - When using `-upgrade` to update from **this version** to a **later version**, Blueprint will automatically migrate development files over if extension development files are found.
 - Improve the codebase of multiple internal services, controllers and views.
+- Build files (used for installing/updating extensions) have been made more modular by making use of partials and sections, allowing editing them to be much easier.

 <br/>